Welcome to the Website for Gifted and Talented Education

 The Office of Gifted and Talented Education (GATE) began with the arrival of Dorothy Lawshe.
 Ms. Lawshe began her career in Michigan at Ingham Intermediate School District (ISD) in 1984.
 With the assistance of the late Garry Michaels, she developed programming at Ingham ISD and worked to develop a relationship with Michigan State University.

-In June 1986, the Dimensions program began with 80 students, and the High Achievers program began with 4 students, who were sent to Purdue University for instruction.
-Then, in September 1986, CHAMP began on the MSU campus with 13 boys and 1 girl.
+In June 1986, the Dimensions program began with 80 students, and the High Achievers program began with four students, who were sent to Purdue University for instruction.
+Then, in September 1986, CHAMP began on the MSU campus with 13 boys and one girl.

 In 1987, GATE continued to grow with the Girls’ Math/Science Conference.
-Eighty 6th grade girls and their parents met in Okemos for the one-day conference, in which 40 speakers encouraged the girls to consider careers in areas of math and science.
+Eighty sixth-grade girls and their parents met in Okemos for the one-day conference, in which 40 speakers encouraged the girls to consider careers in areas of math and science.

 In 1988, the Dart Foundation provided funds for the MASCOT Program, a three-week mathematics problem-solving program for students in the 6th grade.
 The first MASCOT program was held in June 1995 with 150 students and 18 teachers from Lansing, Haslett and Okemos.